ArcView

 Figure 2.2.
 Detail view showing problems with (unidirectional) highway on-/off-ramps

 Furthermore, all streets are unidirectional - even highways.
-This makes the network not usable for traffic simulations when left in the orignal state.
+This makes the network not usable for traffic simulations when left in the original state.
 Trying to convert the network with --arcview.all-bidi, that means trying to insert edges bidirectional, makes the city usable, but the highways are even worse, now, because also the on-/off-ramps are bidirectional, then...

 frida_bidi_highway_ramp.png